milvus-io/milvus-docs/site/en/userGuide/create_collection.md

 First, prepare necessary parameters, including the field schema, collection schema, and collection name.

 Before defining a collection schema, create a schema for each field in the collection.
-To reduce the complexity in data inserts, Milvus 2.3.0 or later allows you to specify a default value for each scalar field, excluding a primary key field.
+To reduce the complexity in data inserts, Milvus allows you to specify a default value for each scalar field, excluding a primary key field.
 This indicates that if you leave a field empty when inserting data, the default value you configured for this field during field schema creation will be used.

 {{fragments/sdk_restful.md}}